History Files

 Considered in some quarters to be a continent in its own right, one which is largely composed of water rather than land, Oceania starts where South-East Asia ends.
 The territory which forms Oceania is somewhat debatable, as is that potential status as a continent.

 Broadly it encompasses Australasia (Australia, New Zealand, and some minor islands), Melanesia (neighbouring Australasia to the north and east, and incorporating islands between New Guinea and Tonga), Micronesia (on the northern flank of Melanesia and east of the Philippines, and incorporating thousands of islands which stretch up to Japan's Bonin Islands), and Polynesia (on the eastern flank of all three of the others, and stretching north to include Hawaii, east to Easter Island, and south-west towards New Zealand).
-Some authorities include New Zealand in Polynesia while the UN excludes islands which are part of other political formations, such as Hawaii for its connection to the USA.

-South Asia had a presence of anatomically modern humans in the form of Homo sapiens from about 70,000-60,000 BC - with small groups either remaining in what is now India from their earliest point of arrival after leaving the Near East, or migrating along the coastline to reach South-East Asia, Oceania, and East Asia by about 60,000 BC.
+South Asia had a presence of anatomically modern humans in the form of Homo sapiens from about 70,000-60,000 BC - with small groups either remaining in what is now India from their earliest point of arrival after leaving the Near East, or migrating along the coastline to reach South-East Asia, Palaeolithic Oceania, and East Asia by about 60,000 BC.

 FeatureThe first humans reached Australia at some point around 50,000 BC (see feature link).
 That early Australian population, if it left any related communities in South-East Asia, quickly lost connection with them and they were replaced outside of Australia by populations of later South Asians and East Asians.